Latest travel updates on Coronavirus (COVID19) here

 Hola!
 Welcome to Cuba.
 Our adventure begins about 6PM with a group meeting.
-Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a gay Havana bar.
+Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a gay-welcoming bar.

 After breakfast, we’ll enjoy an Afro-Cuban tour of the iconic, graffiti-ridden Hamel Alley with a passionate expert on the gems therein.
 We’ll then uncover a queer side of Havana, beginning with a visit to a local theatre where we’ll meet the director of the theatre company and an LGBT activist.
 Next we’ll enjoy a guided tour of Hemingway House and learn about the novelist’s life, including his trans daughter.
 This evening we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.